mayuropensource/PuffinBASIC/README.md

 ## How it works?

 1. PuffinBASIC's grammar is defined using antlr4.
-1. At runtime, the user source code is parsed using antlr4 lexer+parser.
+1. The user source code is parsed using antlr4 lexer+parser.
-1. After parsing, an intermediate representation (IR) of the source code is generated.
+1. An intermediate representation (IR) is generated.
 A symbol table keeps track of variables, scalars, arrays, etc. objects.
-1. At runtime, the interpreter processes the IR instructions and executes them.
+1. The interpreter runtime processes the IR instructions and executes them in a single thread.
+For graphics, an optional Runtime is used.

 Since PuffinBASIC generates IR from source code and the runtime executes the IR, we can say PuffinBASIC is both a compiler and an interpreter.

 ## Planned Improvements

-1. Add decimal data type.
+1. Android port, requires a rewrite of Graphics runtime.
 1. ...

 ## Performance

 PuffinBASIC is an interpreter, and it should not be expected to have very good performance characteristics.
 Certain operations such as PRINT USING, INPUT, etc are not optimized for performance.
-We have not benchmarked PuffinBASIC primitives.
+PuffinBASIC primitives have not been benchmarked.
-That being said, we have written games with graphics in PuffinBASIC is work very well.
+That being said, games containing 2D graphics work reasonably well.

 ## Memory